Uan-Yuan/xiaorui-xue.github.io/_pages/about.md

 🎓As a graduate of Vanderbilt University with a master's degree in international education policy and management(IEPM), I am equipped with the knowledge and data analysis skills needed to make a positive impact in the field of education.

-📖My research interests revolve around leveraging educational technology to enhance child learning and promote educational equity.
+📖My research interests center on harnessing theories of learning sciences and education technology to enrich the learning experience for children, with a primary emphasis on early childhood education, and to advance educational equity.

-📒In addition to my focus on learning sciences, I have broad interests in human-computer interaction, early childhood education, STEM education, spatial ability, and interventions that involve policies, families, schools, and communities.
+📒In addition to my focus on learning sciences, EdTech, and early childhood education, I have broad interests in human-computer interaction, STEM education, and interventions that involve policies, families, schools, and communities.

 # Selected Research Experiences